[gamepad]. See

 };

-A list of all light indicators in the gamepad. null if the gamepad does not have or does not support a light indicator.
+the gamepad does not have or does not support a light indicator.